Located in the Hawke’s Bay region

 The best time for viewing the gannets is between early November and late February.
 Nesting commences in mid-September and continues through to mid-December.
 The first chicks hatch in the first week of November and the last chicks depart the colony during May for their migration to Australia.

-Please take into account the hot and sometimes windy conditions.
+Conitions can be hot and windy.
 Suggested items to take are: